Oxyaine/RainWorldBestiary/README.md

 ## Structure - Entries

 Entries' content is also loaded from JSON files.
 The name of the file determines the name of the entry (however this can be overridden with "name"), and the content of the file determines the rest of the entry's data.
-Here are all the valid JSON elements for entries:

 #### "name" : string
 `Default = (The name of the file)`